Stamp duty for cars explained

 Few cars get through life without the odd ding or scratch, but these imperfections can make a big difference when it comes time to sell.

-"The exterior presentation of a car gives the customer an idea of what is below the surface," says McAuley.
+"The exterior presentation of a car gives the customer an idea of what is below the surface," says Manheim Australia spokesperson.
 "A car that looks good is likely to be looked after."

 You have to weigh up whether the cost of the repairs can be recouped in the price of the car, but one car wholesaler tells Carsguide some customers trade in cars with $1500 worth of dings and scratches despite being fully insured.
-"Why they don't use their insurance to get it fixed is beyond me," he says.
+"Why they don't use their insurance to get it fixed is beyond me," they say.

 It'is quite obvious: higher mileage means lower prices.
 However, there are other factors at play.
 A car that has clicked over 100,000km looks less attractive than one still in the 90s.